View Document

 ⦁ Providing appropriate induction, training, information and updates to staff regularly about workplace health and safety.

-In agreeing to host a student for work placement, the VU Clinic will:
+In agreeing to host a student for work placement:

 ⦁ Provide a safe working environment for the students and staff operating in the clinic;